defold/doc/docs/en/manuals/facebook.md

 ## Creating a Facebook app

 The next step is to create a Facebook application.
-The [menuseq]#My Apps# menu in the corner lists your apps, and there is a choice [menuseq]#Add a New App#.
+The <kbd>My Apps</kbd> menu in the corner lists your apps, and there is a choice <kbd>Add a New App</kbd>.

 ![Add new app](images/facebook/add_new_app_menu.png)